gaojianxi/NuRsE/README.md

 ------------------------------------------------------------------------
 When using this data, please cite the original publication:
-Jianxi Gao, Baruch Barzel,  Albert-Laszlo Barabasi, Resilience of Complex Networks, XXXX, XXX, 2015.
+Jianxi Gao, Baruch Barzel,  Albert-Laszlo Barabasi, Universal resilience patterns in complex networks, Nature, 530, pages 307–312, 2016.
 ------------------------------------------------------------------------